| correlation | R Documentation |

 CAR spatial correlation.

-can either be an object of (S4) class SpatialPolygonsDataFrame
+Argument graph can either be an object of (S4) class SpatialPolygonsDataFrame

-.
+or an object of (S3) class sf.
 The latter can be obtained, e.g., by reading in a

-shape file using function st_read
+shape file using function st_read.
+Arguments snap and queen

-, which computes a neighbours list.
+are passed to poly2nb, which computes a neighbours list.

-Alternatively, a neighbours list object of class nb
+Alternatively, a neighbours list object of class nb can be passed directly

-as argument graph
+as argument graph.

-P-splines, i.e. penalized B-splines structure over
+P-splines, i.e. penalised B-splines structure over

 the domain of a quantitative variable f.
 Arguments knots and degree are passed to

-is a single value it is interpreted as
+splineDesign.
+If knots is a single value it is interpreted as

 the number of knots, otherwise as a vector of knot positions.
 By default 40 equally spaced